-Gaining insights into the ecological condition of aquatic ecosystems is a data-driven process.
-SCCWRP has developed robust frameworks, workflows and tools to automate the process of acquiring, storing, processing and interpreting large-scale environmental data sets.
+Data are essential to gaining insights into the ecological condition, structure and functioning of aquatic systems across time and space.
+SCCWRP has developed robust frameworks, workflows and tools to automate the process of acquiring, storing, processing and analyzing large-scale environmental data sets.

 Newer data sets